tobykurien/WebApps/README.md

 Storage
 =======

-Plugins, local file access, and DOM storage are all disabled, to prevent them storing super-cookies or tracking information.
-Also, password saving and form data asaving have been disabled.
+Plugins, and local file access are disabled, however DOM storage and app caching is allowed.

 Location
 ========